Micheal Phelps has high functioning depression. He has become the poster child for it.

 There may be times when you are too far down to pull yourself up again.
 You may need assistance to get out of a blue funk.
 Don’t go down without a fight!

 You may not have money for a live therapist.
 Better Help is an affordable online therapy service.
 They can help you work through depression or stress or just coping with the wild ride that life is.

 The FCC recommended that 988 be designated as a national crisis hotline.
 It ain’t there yet.
 Until it is, call the National Suicide Prevention Hotline.
 The first step towards overcoming depression is staying alive.

 National Suicide Prevention Hotline: 800-273-TALK (8255).

 It is credited with a wave of suicides across Europe.
 The fact that he also destroyed the object of his love seems to have been lost on the readers.
 (Or maybe they were selfish enough not to care.)
-Goethe regretted that book for the rest of his long life.
+Goethe regretted that for the rest of his long life.

 The Werther Effect is often used in forensic psychology to try to understand any widespread copycat behavior, not just suicide.

 The first line of defense against depression when a person does ask for help used to be therapy.
 Today it is drugs.
 They are cheap, quick and often work.